jeffqchen/SNES2VGA/README.md

 ## Final Assembly

 Tuck the assembled PCB into one side of the shell.
 Make sure the video plug fits correctly in.
 Then drop the other side of the shell in and slowly bring the two sides to a close.
 Inspect the shells for any remaining support material if you can't correctly close it up.
 Finally, put in the screw and nut to secure the whole assembly.

 ---
+## Misc Info
+Non-CSync signals are incompatible with the AV3 input on the OSSC.
+Only TTL CSync works with AV3 on the OSSC.

+---